nafiuopeyemi88/SQL/README.md

 # SQL
 Data analysis(Wrangling and exploration with SQL)

-TWITTER CLONE PROJECT

-This data analysis project was carried out by cloning a real life twitter app.
+This repository contains projects carried out using SQL.